Estimated reading time: 3 minutes, 8 seconds

 My brother, Maurice just told me a story of a park ranger that had retired but before he did he mentored his replacement.
 All in all the new ranger was doing the same thing the previous one did but there was something missing.

-The park goers were not as happy, and missed the last ranger, they just couldn’t figure out why till someone noticed the lack of rake marks.
+The park-goers were not as happy and missed the last ranger, they just couldn’t figure out why till someone noticed the lack of rake marks.

 Sure the park was clean and neat, it just wasn’t the same, until the lack of rake marks was realized.

 Rake marks left in the sand had a deeper meaning for my brother.
-We had a great discussion about how we can apply the story and principal into our daily lives, and add it to the culture of our companies.
+We had a great discussion about how we can apply the story and principle into our daily lives, and add it to the culture of our companies.

 Leaving rake marks is another way to express a mantra that I hold in high esteem “show that you care”.
 Perhaps this is easier to understand than do, we will see.